Graph-COM/GESS/README.md

 ## Introduction

-We propose **GDL-DS**, a comprehensive benchmark designed for evaluating the performance of GDL models in scenarios where scientific applications encounter distribution shift challenges.
+We propose **GDL-DS**, a comprehensive benchmark designed for evaluating the performance of geometric deep learning (GDL) models in scenarios where scientific applications encounter distribution shift challenges.
 Our evaluation datasets cover diverse scientific domains from particle physics and materials science to biochemistry, and encapsulate a broad spectrum of distribution shifts including conditional, covariate, and concept shifts.
 Furthermore, we study three levels of information access from the out-of-distribution (OOD) testing data, including no OOD information (No-Info), only OOD features without labels (O-Feature), and OOD features with a few labels (Par-Label).

 ## Datasets